 simple exercises to challenging computer projects.

-Already in its Second Printing, Taylor's Classical Mechanics is a thorough and very readable introduction to a subject that is four hundred years old but as exciting today as ever.
-He manages to convey that excitement as well as deep understanding and insight.
+Adopted by more than 450 colleges and universities in the US and Canada, Taylor's Classical Mechanics is a thorough and very readable introduction to a subject that is four hundred years old but as exciting today as ever.
+The author manages to convey that excitement as well as deep understanding and insight.

 For Adopting Professors, a detailed Instructors Manual is also available.